mijuxsky/maplestory-dailies/README.md

 - **Contact modal:** Update the Ko‑fi URL or Discord handle in the modal markup.
 - **Icons:** Inline SVGs inherit `currentColor`; swap paths to change pictograms.
 - **Accents:** The small accents helper can be extended in `renderAccents()`.

-## Troubleshooting
-- **No layout shift, but a control looks off in one theme** – check theme tokens for border/background contrast.
-- **Discord icon looks clipped** – the modal uses `overflow:visible` on the icon SVG and a small internal transform to avoid clipping; clear cache if you still see it.
-- **Auto‑lookup is slow** – results are cached; give it a moment, or enter at least 4 characters before hitting Enter to force a lookup.

 ## What changed recently
 - Centered the **Character Name** row with a left spacer to mirror the Accents button.